-We are frequently asked: why perform a 1031 exchange if I’m going to have to pay taxes at some point?
+We are often asked: why perform a 1031 exchange if I’m going to have to pay taxes at some point?

-This statement is not entirely true.
-There are two ways that you can do a 1031 exchange and potentially NEVER pay taxes.
+This is not totally true.
+There are two ways that you can do a 1031 exchange and may NEVER have to pay taxes.

-- With careful planning you could convert your 1031 exchange property to your primary home.
-After two years of renting out a 1031 exchange property, you have the option to convert it to your primary residence.
+With careful planning, you could convert your 1031 exchange to your primary home.
+After two years of renting out a 1031 exchange property, you can convert it to your primary home.

-- If converting your investment property to your primary home does not interest you, there is another way to avoid ever paying taxes from property acquired during 1031 exchanges.
-Many people adopt the strategy of doing exchange after exchange to defer the taxes until their death.
-When you pass away, all capital gains accumulated over the years of doing 1031 exchanges are eliminated.
-This would allow your heirs to inherit the property on a stepped-up basis (meaning they inherit the property at the current fair market value of the property).
+Converting your investment property to your primary home may not interest you.
+In this case, there is another way to avoid ever paying taxes on 1031 exchange properties.
+You can use the strategy of doing exchange after exchange to defer taxes until your death.
+Then, when you die, all capital gains gained over the years of doing exchanges go away.
+This allows your heirs to inherit the property on a stepped-up basis.
+This means they inherit the property at the current fair market value.

-Midland 1031 is a qualified intermediary and is not a fiduciary or financial advisor.
-As with any investment you should always consult with your CPA or tax advisor for more information.
+Midland 1031 is not a fiduciary or financial advisor.
+As with any investment, you should consult with your CPA or tax advisor for more information.

-As a subsidiary of 1031 Tax Free Strategies, Midland 1031 serves as a Qualified Intermediary (QI) in facilitating 1031 exchanges for clients across the nation.
-We have two Certified Exchange Specialists® (CES®) on staff to ensure your exchange is performed correctly.
+Midland 1031 serves as a Qualified Intermediary (QI).
+We have two Certified Exchange Specialists® (CES®) on staff.
+We have performed exchanges for clients across the nation.
+Midland 1031 ensures your exchange is performed correctly.